 “Many individuals who have fallen well into debt sometimes don’t even know who they owe money to,” says bankruptcy attorney Karra Kingston.
-Or, you may know who your creditors are but be clueless about how the balances add up.
+Or, you may know who your creditors are but are clueless about how the balances add up.

-- Using a personal loan to consolidate debt.
+- Using a personal loan to consolidate debt

-- Refinancing private student loans to take advantage of lower interest rates.
+- Refinancing private student loans to take advantage of lower interest rates

-- Refinancing your mortgage if you own a home.
+- Refinancing your mortgage if you own a home